Mm..Food: Bonus discs

 Mm..Food was packaged with two different bonus discs by two different online retailers.
 HipHopSite.com sold the album with a bonus disc called Mm..LeftOvers while Sandbox Automatic sold copies with the bonus disc Mm..More Food.

 Mm..LeftOvers

-Mm..LeftOvers is a bonus disc containing throwaway tracks and remixes from Mm..Food which was given away with copies of the album purchased from HipHopSite.com or from hymesayers' Fifth Element location; four of these tracks would be later repurposed for the 20th anniversary edition of Mm..Food.
+Mm..LeftOvers is a bonus disc containing throwaway tracks and remixes from Mm..Food which was given away with copies of the album purchased from HipHopSite.com or from Rhymesayers' Fifth Element location; four of these tracks would be later repurposed for the 20th anniversary edition of Mm..Food.
 The CD contains a recipe for "Villainous Mac & Cheese" on the back cover, attributed to "Grammy Dumile".
 The track "Hot Guacamole" was originally recorded for MC Paul Barman's 2002 album Paullelujah! and appeared in the 22-track version of Mm..Food that leaked to the internet, sequenced after "Guinnesses", but is absent from the final track listing.